kawaiiDango/pano-scrobbler/faq.md

 ### [desktop] How do I correctly scrobble media playing on a web browser?

-Web browsers or browser-like apps are not supported.
+Web browsers or browser-like apps (e.g. most Electron and WebView apps on Windows) are not supported.
 Use WebScrobbler for web browsers.

 ### [desktop] The app does not show notifications on Windows